-Command Purpose Step 1 Make sure that the TFTP server is properly configured; see the "Preparing to Download or Upload an Image File By Using TFTP" section on page B-20.
-Step 2 Log into the switch through the console port or a Telnet session.
-Step 3 archive upload-sw tftp:[[//location]/directory]/image-name.tar Upload the currently running switch image to the TFTP server.
-For llocation, specify the IP address of the TFTP server.
-For ldirectorylimage-name.tar, specify the directory (optional) and the name of the software image to be uploaded.
+Command Purpose Step 1 Make sure the TFTP server is properly configured; see the "Preparing to Download or Upload an Image File By Using TFTP" section on page B-21.
+Step 1 Log into the switch through the console port or a Telnet session.
+Step 2 archive upload-sw tftp:[[//location]/directory]/image-name.tar Upload the currently running switch image to the TFTP server.
+For //location, specify the IP address of the TFTP server.
+For /directory/image-name.tar, specify the directory (optional) and the name of the software image to be uploaded.
 Directory and image names are case sensitive.
 The image-name.tar is the name of the software image to be stored on the server.

-The archive upload-sw privileged EXEC command builds an image file on the server by uploading these files in order: info, the Cisco IOS image, the HTML files, and info.ver.
+The archive upload-sw privileged EXEC command builds an image file on the server by uploading the the info file and the Cisco IOS image file.
 After these files are uploaded, the upload algorithm creates the tar file format.